mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   Lin was silent on the walk home.
 Kip was walking next to hae, trying in vain to think of comforting things to say, but he held hae hand in the hopes that it would provide some comfort.
 He tried to meet the people in the group, but there were too many altogether.

-  "Kipnu," a woman called to him.
+  "Kipnu," a maman called to him.

-  It was the young woman who had begged Ramne to stop, her black robes still drenched and her arms folded around her to keep warm.
-He looked back at her, and slowed to match her pace.
+  It was the young maman who had begged Ramne to stop, hae black robes still drenched and arms folded around hae to keep warm.
+He looked back at hae, and slowed to match hae pace.

   "Yes, Um.."